AdobeDocs/campaign-classic.en/help/rn/using/gold-standard.md

 As a Gold Standard user, you automatically benefit from the Gold Standard upgrade with the latest stable version without any action.

+On premise and Hybrid customers can also benefit from Gold Standard releases.

-This is our Long-Term-Support release.
+This is our Long-Term support release.
 If you migrate from an old build, we recommend that you upgrade first to this version.

 This page lists Gold Standard releases.